ArthasMenethil-A/My-Mini-Projects/README.md

-- **AlexNet and LeNet image classification** (Python) This is about image augmentation and addressing the issue of overfitting. here's the link to the more complete version in google colab [link](https://drive.google.com/drive/folders/1OlC9Xag2sO-WHsOWN0EBGszFOEVHk4yR?usp=share_link)
+- **AlexNet and LeNet image classification** (Python) This is about image augmentation and addressing the issue of overfitting.